Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 [
   {
     "address"  (string) The base58check encoded address
-    "assetName"  (string) The name of the associated asset (TLS for Telestai) "txid"  (string) The related txid
+    "assetName"  (string) The name of the associated asset (TLS for Meowcoin) "txid"  (string) The related txid
     "index"  (number) The related input or output index "satoshis"  (number) The difference of satoshis